-The color of the meat becomes, generally speaking, milky or cloudy for white fish and dark black tone for tuna.If you are looking at at a whole fish, two things you should look for are gills and eyes.
+The color of the meat becomes, generally speaking, milky or cloudy for whitefish and a dark black tone for tuna.If you are looking at a whole fish, two things you should look for are gills and eyes.
 A fresh fish has gills that are bright red and eyes crystal clear as if you can see the bottom of the ocean.
-As the fish gets older, the gills get burgundy color and eyes become cloudy.
+As the fish gets older, the gills get burgundy color and the eyes become cloudy.
 If you see blood in its eyes, it's a sign that the fish was handled poorly (like being thrown).

 First you cut through the head

 Gut it by Removing the intestine and wash with running water

 Tale on your right hand side, move the knife toward its head

 From its tail, slide your knife toward the head to separate the meat from the bones